Europe in vaccination race against COVID-19's delta variant - Bioreports

 “I mean, I’m a bit skeptical that this is going to do any good,” Aguilar said.

-Bartender Yevgeniya Chernyshkova was lined up Thursday for a shot at Moscow’s GUM department store just off Red Square after the government required vaccinations for workers in some sectors.
+Bartender Yevgeniya Chernyshkova lined up for a shot at Moscow’s GUM department store just off Red Square after the Russian government required vaccinations for workers in some sectors.

 “Now, it’s becoming mandatory and we all understand why — because the third wave of the pandemic has started here,” she said.

-Fifteen months after WHO declared COVID-19 a pandemic, some governments appear more minded to reward public patience while thinking twice about bringing back restrictions.
+Fifteen months after WHO declared COVID-19 a pandemic, some governments appear more open to rewarding public patience than thinking about bringing back restrictions.

 Some 40,000 fans went to England’s European Championship soccer match against Germany at London’s Wembley Stadium last week.
 In Portugal, new restrictions have been half-hearted, such as limiting restaurant opening hours on weekend nights.